Blotch3D/Blotch3D/README.md

 Android add-on.
-Then use the MonoGame project wizard to create both a project for the Blotch3D class library (and add the Blotch3D source to that project), then use the wizard to create your project and add a reference to that Blotch3D assembly.
+Then use the MonoGame project wizard to create both a project for the Blotch3D class library (and add the Blotch3D source to that project), then use the wizard to create your project and add a reference to Blotch3D.
 For some platforms you may also need to do some more research to properly create a project.

 To distribute a program for Microsoft Windows, deliver everything in your project's output folder.
 Other platforms require different methods.